rsta2/circle/README.md

 PS3 and PS4 are registered trademarks of Sony Computer Entertainment Inc.

-Xbox 360 is a trademark of the Microsoft group of companies.
+Xbox 360 and Xbox One are trademarks of the Microsoft group of companies.

 Nintendo Switch is a trademark of Nintendo.